 The ThumbDV is a USB device with a built-in AMBE chip, so it can be plugged into a computer that has a microphone and speaker, and doesn't require a digital radio.
 I haven't tried this hotspot so can't share much about it.
 Apparently it can support D-STAR, DMR, and YSF, depending on the hotspot software used.

 Website: NW Digital Radio ThumbDV⩘

 5) Be wary of cheap clones!

 From what I have read in forums, a significant number of people have problems with the JumboSPOT.
-In particular, it uses cheap versions of the oscillator/TXCO chips, which can cause some serious issues, up to bricking the board.
+In particular, it uses cheap versions of the oscillator/TCXO chips, which can cause some serious issues, up to bricking the board.

 At first glance, the clone boards may seem to be a bargain because they're a few bucks cheaper than the original boards.
-But spending a few extra bucks on one of the original boards is probably worth it; not only do you get quality components and better support, you also get the satisfaction of supporting the innovation that is advancing our hobby.
+But spending a few extra bucks on one of the original boards is worth it: not only do you get quality components and better support, you also get the satisfaction of supporting the innovation that is advancing our hobby.

 6) Shout out to the innovators and enablers

 In general, hotspots really put the amateur in amateur radio.
 For the most part, the creative innovation driving this branch of amateur radio forward is being done by passionate hams around the world with day jobs and families who are pursuing these various projects in their spare time.